 Discover the latest software purchases and digital transformation initiatives being undertaken by UW Health and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 22750 UW Health employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-During our research, we have identified that UW Health has purchased the following applications: Oracle EPM Cloud for Enterprise Performance Management in 2018, Oracle ERP Cloud for Enterprise Resource Planning in 2018, Oracle HCM Cloud for Human Capital Management in 2018 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that UW Health has purchased the following applications: Oracle EPM Cloud for EPM in 2018, Oracle ERP Cloud for ERP Financial in 2018, Oracle HCM Cloud for Core HR in 2018 and the related IT decision-makers and key stakeholders.

 Our database provides customer insight and contextual information on which enterprise applications and software systems UW Health is running and its propensity to invest more and deepen its relationship with Oracle, Kronos or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.